Commercial Slicers, Dicers and Cutters Buying Guide

 The more conventional countertop models have to be reliably stable when in use, especially on wet stainless steel work surfaces.
 The sled design of most models adds some stability, aided and abetted by skid-resistant feet or suction cups.
 Some models can be bolted down, which would certainly solve the stability question, but of course these can’t be conveniently stored away when not in use.

-Any way you slice, dice or dice it, manual food processors built for commercial kitchens save valuable time and labour and give your menu items consistency.
+Any way you slice, cut or dice it, manual food processors built for commercial kitchens save valuable time and labour and give your menu items consistency.

 Written by Charles Bruce-Thompson